Pre-Calabi-Yau algebras and topological quantum field theories: Introduction

 We expect that an analogous statement holds in general for pre-Calabi-Yau structures and shifted Poisson structures as defined in \cite{calaque2017shifted}, generalizing the result about representation spaces from \cite{yeung2018precalabiyau}; to our knowledge a proof of this statement in full generality, directly using the stacks $\cM_\cC$, has not appeared in the literature.
 Nevertheless, some version of this statement follows from the recent work of Pridham \cite{pridham2020shifted}, using a more abstract formalism of noncommutative derived stacks; there, the author mentions that a pre-CY structure on a finite-dimensional pre-CY algebra $A$ gives rise to a shifted Poisson structure on its moduli stack, using the relation between pre-CY structures and relative CY structures.

-Without passing to spaces of representations, the definition of pre-CY structures can also be given in the language of noncommutative geometry developed in \cite{kontsevich2006notes}.
+Without passing to spaces of representations, the definition of pre-CY structures can also be given in the language of noncommutative geometry developed in \cite{kontsevich2009notes}.
 In that setting, an $A_\infty$-structure on $A$ is equivalent to a solution of a certain Maurer-Cartan problem in the dg Lie algebra given by the (shifted) Hochschild cochains $C^*(A)[1]$, with Lie bracket given by the Gerstenhaber bracket $[-,-]_G$; this is the data of a \emph{homological vector field} on the noncommutative pointed scheme associated to $A$.
 In this interpretation, the space $C^*_{[d]}(A)$ is the space of shifted polyvector fields on the noncommutative space associated to $A$, and the necklace bracket is the analog of the Schouten-Nijenhuis bracket.
 The $k=1$ component of the Maurer-Cartan equation shows that a pre-CY algebra is also an $A_\infty$-algebra; a pre-CY structure extending a given $A_\infty$ structure is a system of integrable polyvector fields extending the corresponding vector field.

 Pre-CY structures have a well-behaved deformation theory, extending the deformation theory of $A_\infty$-structures.
-In \cref{sec:deformation}, we describe how to calculate the relevant obstructions for smooth or compact $A_\infty$ categories, using the diagonal bimodule and its duals.
-This allows us to produce pre-CY structures on some examples of geometric and topological interest, which we discuss in \cref{sec:examples}. \\
+In \cref{sec:deformation}, we describe how to calculate the relevant obstructions for smooth or compact $A_\infty$ categories, using the diagonal bimodule and its duals. \\